ChrisMckerracher/Django-saml-privacy-module/README.rst

             'NEW_USER_PROFILE': {
-                'USER_GROUPS': [],  # The default group name when a new user logs in 'ACTIVE_STATUS': True,  # The default active status for new users 'STAFF_STATUS': True,  # The staff status for new users 'SUPERUSER_STATUS': False,  # The superuser status for new users },
+                'USER_GROUPS': [],  # The default group name when a new user logs in 'ACTIVE_STATUS': True,  # The default active status for new users 'STAFF_STATUS': False,  # The staff status for new users 'SUPERUSER_STATUS': False,  # The superuser status for new users },
             'ATTRIBUTES_MAP': {  # Change Email/UserName/FirstName/LastName to corresponding SAML2 userprofile attributes.